Driver in bus crash that killed five tourists to be deported - NZ Herald

 In making its decision the tribunal considered documents supplied by Zhang and his family.

-Among these was a written statement from Zhang's wife which said their son wished to stay in New Zealand with his family and continue going to school, play basketball and participate in the school orchestra.
+Among these was a written statement from Zhang's wife which said their son wished to stay in New Zealand with his family and continue going to school.

-Zhang's wife, a restaurant manager in Hamilton, said in her statement their once "happy and peaceful family was broken down completely" on the day of the crash.
+Zhang's wife, a restaurant manager, said in her statement their once "happy and peaceful family was broken down completely" on the day of the crash.

 "To be honest, I didn't believe it or even accept it.
 But the truth is so cruel...
 We have gone through the saddest and difficult stage together."